nap2000/docs/users-api.rst

 .. http:get:: /api/v1/users/locations

-  :synopsis: Returns the locations of users when they last refreshed fieldTask
+  :synopsis: Returns the locations of users when they last refreshed fieldTask, (refer to :ref:`projects-api` for a web service call that returns projects)

   **Example response**: